pocon/Computer-Club/2013/README.md

 - The club is not about/focussed on any of the following: hacking, programming, 3D graphics, making games, mixing music, editing videos, etc. Whilst these are all part of computing, they are beyond the scope of the club this year
 - Start at Start-Here.md
 - Linux is not Windows

+## How to set up each session ##

+Each time you set up at school, please follow the new "Setting Up at School" guide.
+Hopefully this should decrease the chaos in recent weeks.